Feature flag management

 • Experiments and temporary rollouts that act as a safety net

 In these scenarios, teams often rely on flexible deployment options instead of deep billing logic.
-You may store state in a database table, config files, or an in-house solution tied to your programming languages and deployment flow.
+You may store state in a database table, remote config files, or an in-house solution that supports popular programming languages and deployment flow.

-Feature flags also fit well when you offer a free tier or free plan with broad access and unlimited seats, and when the goal is to avoid technical debt early on.
+Feature flags also fit well when you offer a free tier with broad access and unlimited seats.

 As long as plans, limits, and usage stay stable, feature flags remain effective and low risk.